-Sahar Jahani ’18 worked as creative coordinator for YouTube Originals while a student in Stephens’ MFA program.
+Sahar Jahani ’18 worked as a creative coordinator for YouTube Originals while a student in Stephens’ MFA program.
 After graduating, she served as writers’ assistant, script coordinator and writer for episode 105 of Hulu’s "Ramy," and staff writer for "Undressed" on MTV Mini Room.
 She currently is a staff writer for "13 Reasons Why" and a screenwriter for the book adaptation of "Ayesha At Last" with Columbia Pictures.
 Her original pilot, “Uncovered,” was named a Sundance Episodic Lab Finalist in 2018 and was the first MACRO Episodic Lab winner.
 The series is being developed with Eva Longoria’s company.
 In addition, Jahani was selected for the 2018 Warner Brothers TV Workshop.

 Laura Kirk ’17 was promoted to assistant teaching professor at the University of Kansas, where she serves as faculty advisor for the KU screenwriting club.
 Her reviews have been published in the Journal of Screenwriting and she was awarded the Missouri Stories Fellowship for her screenplay "Seekers," written in the Stephens College M.F.A. program.

-Betsy Leighton ’18 is board chair of SeriesFest and runs mini writers’ rooms through her production company, Unreal Media.
+Betsy Leighton ’18 is the board chair of SeriesFest and runs mini writers’ rooms through her production company, Unreal Media.

 John Lewis ’18 shot the pilot episode of his web series Lost in Moldova after graduation.
 It was selected by three web fests, including the IndieFest Film Awards, Stareable Fest in New York and the Berlin Webfest.

 LeeAnne Lowry ’19 has had their scripts place in a number of competitions.
-Their script "Thirst" made it into the Athena Film Festival TV Lab, was a finalist at the Twister Alley Film Festival, a semifinalist at the Screenplay Festival, and selection at the Action of Film Megafest.
+Their script "Thirst" made it into the Athena Film Festival TV Lab, was a finalist at the Twister Alley Film Festival, a semifinalist at the Screenplay Festival, and a selection at the Action of Film Megafest.
 Their script "Hard Work" scored in the 99th percentile in WeScreenplay Full Coverage.
 Their spec "Timeless: Electra" was a finalist in the Las Vegas International Film and Screenwriting Festival.
-Their script "Hick, Darling" was a finalist for the Stowe Story Labs 2021 Fellowship.
+Their script, "Hick, Darling" was a finalist for the Stowe Story Labs 2021 Fellowship.

 Ghizlane Morlot ‘22 received an MFA in Television and Screenwriting from Stephens College.
 She was granted a fellowship by the Alliance of Women Directors in Los Angeles and participated in a six-month directing workshop with USC School of Cinematics Arts Associate Professor Jennifer Warren, as part of a diversity initiative supporting women in film.
-In fall 2019, Ghizlane shadowed producer/director Randy Zisk (pre-production and production) on the set of Almost Family (Fox Television).
-During the 2021 pandemic, Ghizlane directed Snow on The Farm, a comedy webseries featuring women, chickens (mostly female) and goats (YouTube/IGTV).
-In the fall 2021, Morlot joined Gallico Productions as a producer working on several projects in development.
-She is attached to direct her debut feature Meet Me in the Kitchen at Midnight, a dark comedy about yet another woman on the edge, written by fellow Stephens MFA alum Mary Robbins.
+In the fall of 2019, Ghizlane shadowed producer/director Randy Zisk (pre-production and production) on the set of Almost Family (Fox Television).
+During the 2021 pandemic, Ghizlane directed Snow on The Farm, a comedy web series featuring women, chickens (mostly female) and goats (YouTube/IGTV).
+In the fall of 2021, Morlot joined Gallico Productions as a producer working on several projects in development.
+She is attached to direct her debut feature, Meet Me in the Kitchen at Midnight, a dark comedy about yet another woman on the edge, written by fellow Stephens MFA alum Mary Robbins.